bytebase/bytebase.com-old/content/blog/database-change-management-with-snowflake.md

 2. Fill the form with Name - `DB_DEMO_BB` (BB is short for Bytebase), Environment - `Test`, and Instance - `Snowflake instance`.
 Click **Create**.
 ![bb-create-db](/static/blog/database-change-management-with-snowflake/bb-create-db.webp)

-3. It will create an issue “CREATE DATABASE ….” automatically.
-Because it’s for `Test` environment, the issue will run without waiting for your approval by default.
+3. Bytebase will create an issue “CREATE DATABASE ….” automatically.
+Because it’s for the `Test` environment, the issue will run without waiting for your approval by default.
 Click **Resolve**, and the issue is Done.
 The database is created.
 ![bb-go-home](/static/blog/database-change-management-with-snowflake/bb-go-home.webp)

 4. Go back to the home page by clicking **Home** on the left sidebar.
 If it’s the first time you use Bytebase, it’ll show a celebration.
 On the home page, you can see the project, the database, and the issue you just resolved.